-- 2.1 Executive note the Car Parks Study 2023 and that this will be included within the local plan evidence base - 2.2 Executive Briefing agree the study and action plan are shared with the Town Centre Partnership for comment (see 10.2) - 2.3 Subject to 2.2 the action plan will be returned to Executive to agree the Car Parks action plan 2024 2028. - 2.4 Executive note that this study and action plan will feed into the local plan (see 10.1)
+- 2.1 Executive notes the Car Parks Study 2023 and that this and the action plan will be included within the local plan evidence base. - 2.2 Executive approves the Car Parks action plan 2024 2028. - 2.3 Executive notes the comments from the Town Centre Partnership within point 8 and agrees that the action plan is not changed following these comments.